reduxjs/redux/docs/FAQ.md

 <a id="actions-multiple-actions"></a>
 ### Should I dispatch multiple actions in a row from one action creator?

-There’s no specific rule for how you should structure your actions.
+There's no specific rule for how you should structure your actions.
 Using an async middleware like Redux Thunk certainly enables scenarios such as dispatching multiple distinct but related actions in a row, dispatching actions to represent progression of an AJAX request, dispatching actions conditionally based on state, or even dispatching an action and checking the updated state immediately afterwards.

 In general, ask if these actions are related but independent, or should actually be represented as one action.
 Do what makes sense for your own situation but try to balance the readability of reducers with readability of the action log.
 For example, an action that includes the whole new state tree would make your reducer a one-liner, but the downside is now you have no history of *why* the changes are happening, so debugging gets really difficult.
-On the other hand, if you emit actions in a loop to keep them granular, it’s a sign that you might want to introduce a new action type that is handled in a different way.
+On the other hand, if you emit actions in a loop to keep them granular, it's a sign that you might want to introduce a new action type that is handled in a different way.

-Try to avoid dispatching several times synchronously in a row in the places where you’re concerned about performance.
-If you use React, note that you can improve performance of multiple synchronous dispatches by wrapping them in `ReactDOM.unstable_batchedUpdates()`, but this API is experimental and may be removed in any React release so don’t rely on it too heavily.
+Try to avoid dispatching several times synchronously in a row in the places where you're concerned about performance.
+If you use React, note that you can improve performance of multiple synchronous dispatches by wrapping them in `ReactDOM.unstable_batchedUpdates()`, but this API is experimental and may be removed in any React release so don't rely on it too heavily.
 Take a look at [redux-batched-actions](https://github.com/tshelburne/redux-batched-actions) that lets you dispatch several actions as if it was one and “unpack” them in the reducer, and [redux-batched-subscribe](https://github.com/tappleby/redux-batched-subscribe) which lets you debounce subscriber calls for multiple dispatches.

 #### Further information